ColbyCommunications/colby-svg/README.md

 ## Shortcode

-A shortcode, `[colby-svg]` is available in WordPress projects that include this package.
+A shortcode, `[colby-svg]`, is available in WordPress projects that include this package.
 It accepts a single attribute, `name`, corresponding to the SVG filename.